EstelleChabanel/nonlinearsolver/README.md

 ## List of features

 This program does the following :
-- it asks the user to choose the method and enter all of the relevant methods in a didactic and user-friendly way.
+- it asks the user to choose the method and enter all the relevant methods in a didactic and user-friendly way.
 - It declares the corresponding class and uses its Solve method to promt the roots.
 - It returns the root or an error.
-Prompted errors are always meaningful and usually correspond to the entry of wrong imputs by the user.
+Prompted errors are always meaningful and usually correspond to the entry of wrong inputs by the user.

 ## Architecture